Rolex King Midas

-The 1960's were the years of revolution and exuberance not only from the stand point of world history but also in watch making.
-In 1964 Rolex released a watch made of 100% 18 karat white or yellow gold, sapphire crystal, and a double deployment bracelet.
+The 1960s were the years of revolution and exuberance not only from the standpoint of world history but also in watchmaking.
+In 1964 Rolex released the heaviest gold watch carved out from a single block designed in white or yellow gold, sapphire crystal, and a double deployment bracelet.
 The watch was named King Midas Rolex after an ancient Greek king who had a mystic touch that could turn anything into solid gold.
-At that time, Rolex King Midas was the heaviest, golden watch money could buy.

 Rolex Tudor Prince is a rare vintage Tudor model watch which has a Rolex crown logo at 12 o’clock.
 The classic fluted bezel, date, and dial are all reminiscent of a vintage Rolex Datejust.
 Although this watch is not outfitted with a Rolex movement, the ETA SA is an important part of the Rolex history.
 This movement is specifically designed for Rolex Tudor watches and is highly sought after by Rolex collectors and enthusiasts.